Vernon Cracknell: Member of Parliament

-However, Cracknell found himself unsuited to Parliamentary debate and did not make any substantial impact.
-He struggled to achieve an independent voice in Parliament, voting with Labour 22 times and with National 14 times in his first year.
-Cracknell was not particularly skilled at dealing with the media and so received little attention, thus undoing Social Credit's foot in the door in terms of political ascendancy.
 In the 1969 election, Cracknell's campaign was almost universally regarded as poor, with his television appearance being described as uninteresting, too academic and rambling.
 Many observers cited growing internal divisions within the Social Credit Party as a cause of this by diverting the party's efforts and attention away from campaigning and policy platforms.
 The party dropped 5% in the polls and Cracknell likewise did worse in Hobson where Logan Sloane regained the seat by a substantial margin.